 Increase the heat to high then add the peas and boiling water.
 Cover and bring to a rapid boil for 3 minutes.

 Transfer to a blender and blend the peas and all the cooking liquid on full speed for 1 minute, until smooth and velvety.
-Transfer the purée to a small saucepan and set aside.
+Transfer the purée to a small saucepan, season to taste and set aside.

 for the red wine reduction: